 - Are exempt from safe custody requirements, with destruction requirements only applying to importers, exporters and manufacturers.

 - Specific CD prescription-writing requirements do not apply.

 - CD registers do not need to be kept, although records should be kept if such CDs are produced, or if a licensed person imports or exports such drugs:

-- Part 1: benzodiazepines (except temazepam and midazolam, which are in Schedule 3) and zolpidem, which are subject to minimal control:
+- Part 1: benzodiazepines (except temazepam and midazolam, which are in Schedule 3), non-benzodiazepine hypnotics such as zolpidem, which are subject to minimal control:

-- Includes most of the benzodiazepines, plus eight other substances including fencamfamin and mesocarb.
+- Eight other substances including fencamfamin and mesocarb.

 - Possession is an offence without an appropriate prescription.
 Possession by practitioners and pharmacists acting in their professional capacities is authorised.

 - Are subject to full import and export control.